wballard/starphleet/index.md

 ### File Structure

-Using our [base headquarters](https://github.com/wballard/starphleet.headquarters.git) as an example, we will review the files it contains:
+The Starphleet headquarters is the primary location for phleet, ship, and service configuration.
+Let us review the files a Starphleet repository can contain:

 ```
 authorized_keys/
-  wballard@mailframe.net.pub
+  user1@example.com.pub
+  user2@example.com.pub
 containers/
-echo/
+  example_container.sh
+<service_name>/
   .htpasswd
   orders
-starphleet/
+  remote
+ships/

+shipscripts/

+jobs
 .starphleet
 ```

 #### authorized\_keys/
-A directory containing containing public key files, one key per file, which allows ssh access to the ships as follows: `ssh admiral@<ship_uri>`.
+A directory containing containing public key files, one key per file, which allows ssh access to the ships as follows: `ssh admiral@<ship_ip>`.
 Every user shares the same username, `admiral`, which is a member of the sudoers group.
 Once pushed to your headquarters, updates to the authorized\_keys/ directory will be reflected on your ships within seconds.
 This open ssh access to each ship lets you do what you want, when you want.
 If you manage to wreck a ship, you can always add a new one using the [Starphleet CLI](https://github.com/wballard/starphleet-cli).

 #### containers/
 A directory containing shell scripts to configure a custom [Linux container](https://linuxcontainers.org/) upon which your services will run.
 These shell scripts are run as the `ubuntu` user inside the default Starphleet-provided base container, and serve to create fixed, cached sets of software such as compilers, that don't vary with each push of your service.
 Note that to use one of these custom containers with your phleet, the `STARPHLEET_BASE` environment variable must be set to match `<starphleet_headquarters_uri>/containers/<container_name>.` Script containers diff the script, so as you update the script the container will rebuild.